 James simply shrugged, stifling a yawn.
 "I can't help that I love you."

-"I love you, too," she said with a smile, blowing him a kiss before turning back to the mirror.
+"I love you, too," she said with a smile before turning back towards the mirror.
 She attempted to throw her hair up into a messy ponytail.
 "I can't believe that only eight hours ago, we were at Hogwarts."

 "I know," he murmured.
 "Seems like forever ago."